o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/autocomponents.md

 ## Building auto-components

 Auto-components are processed when you compile and build your project.
+Any time that you update an auto-component XML file, you must reconfigure and recompile O3DE Editor, Game Launcher, and Server Launcher.
+That's because the XML is used to generate a C++ file, and the C++ file must be compiled.
+For more information, refer to [Configure and Build](/docs/user-guide/build/configure-and-build).

-Make sure to add your auto-component files inside your project's CMake file so they can be built.
+Like other O3DE components, make sure to add your auto-component files inside your project's CMake file so they can be built.
+Similarly, you must reconfigure and recompile after updating any CMake file.
 This example of `<your-project>_files.cmake` lists the auto-component files.
 ```cmake
 set(FILES